 Isuzu 200 Amp Bosch Alternator Upgrade.

 The excellent Isuzu Canaline engines are let down by a particularly poor factory domestic charging setup.
-I have a 200 amp alternator upgrade running a freewheeling clutch pulley with a custom 6PK poly-v crank pulley conversion.
+I have a 200 amp alternator upgrade running a freewheeling clutch pulley & custom 6PK poly-v crank pulley conversion.
 This series of Bosch alternator is used in the £2k+ Mastervolt 14/200 package.
 Available for most of the 4 cylinder engines.
 Custom stainless steel adjusting arm and mounting bracket.
-A few options on alternator pulley sizes giving upto 4.2:1 pulley ratio.
+Options on alternator pulley sizes giving upto 4.2:1 pulley ratio.
 This upgrade transforms charging performance.
-Works very well with a Balmar MC-614 or Mastervolt Alpha Pro alternator controllers.
+Works so well with an alternator controller.
 Please call for details.